Health Perspective: The more you know

 These studies make for some interesting reading and can be applied to your exercise/nutrition regime and help shape your health perspective!

 Any way to help make weight loss or getting fit smarter and easier is always helpful!
-Why not use the most recent science to your advantage and shape your health perspectives?
+Why not use the science to your advantage and shape your health perspectives?

 - Afterburn It: Train to Achieve the EPOC Effect - January 2, 2022